Advocacy & Community Organizing

 MinKwon Center believes fostering community action is at the heart of what we do.
 We represent our community’s needs and demands on the local, state and federal levels of government through targeted campaigns that are organized, directed and supported by members of our communities -- our friends, colleagues, neighbors, families and allies.

-MinKwon Center has four active groups comprised of community members who investigate and educate themselves on critical issues that impact their daily lives and who lead campaigns for long-term solutions and social change.
+MinKwon Center has two active groups comprised of community members who investigate and educate themselves on critical issues that impact their daily lives and who lead campaigns for long-term solutions and social change.
 We base our organizing groups in Flushing, Queens — home of one of the largest Korean, Asian American and immigrant populations in New York City.

 Immigrant Rights Group